jordani283/staff-qualifications/EMAIL-NOTIFICATIONS-SETUP-GUIDE.md

 # Certification Expiry Email Notifications Setup Guide

-This guide walks you through setting up automated email notifications for expiring certifications in your StaffCertify app.
+This guide walks you through setting up automated email notifications for expiring certifications in your TeamCertify app.

 ## Overview